Azure/RDS-Templates/Scripts/README.md

     -rdshTemplateImageUri <String>
-        uri to blob storage containing a vhd of image to use for rds-update-rdsh-collection vhd image should have been sysprepped with c:\windows\system32\sysprep.exe -oobe -generalize image should be marked as -sysprepped in azure
+        uri to blob storage containing a vhd of image to use for rds-update-rdsh-collection vhd OS image should have been sysprepped with c:\windows\system32\sysprep.exe -oobe -generalize also, in azure, set-azurermvm -ResourceGroupName $resourceGroup -Name $vm.Name -Generalized

         Required?                    false
         Position?
 36